HardlyDifficult/Tutorials/Outline.md

+# 2D Platformer Tutorial for Unity 2017

 This is very much a WIP.
 I'm trying to make a tutorial helpful to a range of experience levels.
-Please let me know if you have any suggestions - I'm creating this live at twitch.tv/HardlyDifficult or email nick@HardlyDifficult.com
+Please let me know if you have any suggestions - I'm creating this live at [twitch.tv/HardlyDifficult](https://twitch.tv/HardlyDifficult) or email nick@HardlyDifficult.com